gautammanak1/mcp/software_developer/doc.md

     if not isinstance(schema, dict):
         return False

-    # Line 127: Check for properties field (required for JSON Schema)
+    #  Check for properties field (required for JSON Schema)
     if 'properties' not in schema:
         return False

-    # Line 131: Ensure properties is a dictionary
+    #  Ensure properties is a dictionary
     if not isinstance(schema['properties'], dict):
         return False

-    # Lines 135-136: If required field exists, ensure it's a list
+    #  If required field exists, ensure it's a list
     if 'required' in schema and not isinstance(schema['required'], list): return False
 ```